It is recommended that you localise your playable ad experiences to match your audience. This can increase engagement and therefore performance.

 If you would like to manage your fonts and localisation in Unity, then you can include multiple fonts in the project and implement logic to switch between them as needed.

-- In your game, you should implement logic which allows you to change between fonts/languages in Luna Playground.
+- In your game, you should implement logic which allows you to change between fonts/languages in Creative Suite.
 For example:

 - An enum which is used to control the font/alphabet in use.